Updated February 10, 2021

 Your mortgage papers tell you how much you owe, how much equity you have, and how much the property is worth in real, liquid terms.
 And if you’re planning on deducting mortgage interest on your taxes, these are some of the most important documents you can have when April 15th gets close.

 If something unfortunate befalls your tenant, you need to know who to contact.
 On the other hand, if they disappear without paying the rent, their contact list can give you some leads on tracking them down.

 Taxes are one of the biggest concerns of any landlord – not only paying them on your yearly income but minimizing your taxes as much as possible when you sell your investment property.

-If you haven’t incorporated, and don’t have any employees, you’ll likely report your rental income on the 1040 Schedule E form.
+If you haven’t incorporated and don’t have any employees, you’ll likely report your rental income on the 1040 Schedule E form.
 You’ll have to attach detailed records documenting all your income and expenses from the previous twelve months, so keep that in mind throughout the tax year.
 Keep meticulous records of expenses like advertising/marketing, office expenses, legal fees, mortgage interest, and travel.
-A little time spent on organization can save you a ton of stress and frustration at tax time.
+A little time spent on the organization can save you a ton of stress and frustration at tax time.

 If you have multiple rental properties, you’ll have to fill out a 1040 Schedule E for each property.
 And as mentioned above, the IRS can audit you up to six years later, so don’t get rid of those documents after filing your taxes.